16 Things Grown Children Say To Manipulate Their Parents

 1. “C’mon, you’re my only hope!”

 Parents and superheroes have a lot in common.
 They’re both seen as problem solvers and life savers.
 But when a grown adult starts laying it on thick, they’re probably trying to get you to step in where they should be stepping up.
-It’s essential to encourage independence and problem-solving skills in your adult children.
+According to Psychology Today, it’s essential to encourage independence and problem-solving skills in your adult children.
 Seeing through this tactic can help maintain a healthier, more balanced relationship.

 2. “If you hadn’t…”